-Although AJR's 2001 paper is merely an empty statistics shell, they have never since ceased attacking Weber's thesis in various occasions.
-In Why Nations Fails, they claim that
+Although AJR's 2001 paper is merely an empty statistics shell, they have never since ceased

 The culture hypothesis has a distinguished lineage, going back at least to the great German sociologist Max Weber, who argued that the Protestant Reformation and the Protestant ethic it spurred played a key role in facilitating the rise of modern industrial society in Western Europe. ...
 (It is) just not important for understanding how we got here and why the inequalities in the world persist.
 (Acemoglu and Robinson 2012: 56-57)